 That being said, a Last Will and Testament is only one tool in the estate planning toolbox.
 If you rely on just a Will, your estate will have to be probated which can take months or even years depending on the size and complexity of your estate.
 In addition, a Will has nothing to do with appointing someone to make your medical and financial decisions if you are unable to do so.

-That is why many people are deciding to have a complete Estate Plan prepared.
+That is why many people are deciding to have a complete Estate Plan prepared, especially by a Medicaid attorney.
 A good Estate Plan has the documents needed for any situation that might arise: A Medical Power of Attorney, a Financial Power of Attorney, a Revocable Trust agreement that allows you to pass your estate down to your beneficiaries without the need of Probate Court, and finally, a Last Will and Testament.
 With a complete estate plan, you can protect you and your estate while you are alive and pass down your estate to your loved ones now and after you are gone.

 Pat Simasko is principal of Simasko Law in Mount Clemens, MI.